 Club Carlson Still a Good Value?

-I still consider Club Carlson to be a pretty good value since the Club Carlson Visa has a 85,000 points sign-up bonus and gives you the second night free on any award stays of two or more nights.
+I still consider Club Carlson to be a pretty good value since the Club Carlson Visa has a 85,000 points welcome bonus and gives you the second night free on any award stays of two or more nights.
 I stayed at a handful of Radisson Blu hotels in Europe last year and redeemed 2 nights that would normally cost 100,000 points for half the price at 50,000 points.
 Even with the devaluation, the program remains a good way to earn hotels stays in Europe, but with the card and in other destinations its value may have staggered.
 This benefit is a great deal in my opinion and if you can find some of their better hotels in their portfolio you can find get a great value.

 With that said, I will only keep the business version of the Club Carlson Visa this next year and end of canceling my personal card with the higher $75 annual fee.
 I’ll still receive the 40,000 point anniversary bonus on my business card and pay the $60 annual fee for the coming year.
 After that, well…we’ll see how much value I get from the program from this year.